google/go-cloud/internal/docs/design.md

 // The opener must not modify the URL argument.
 OpenWidgetURL must be safe to
 // call from multiple goroutines.
 //
-// For maximum flexibility, WidgetURLOpeners should not assume that the URL
-// has a particular scheme.
-type WidgetURLOpener interface {
+// WidgetURLOpeners should not assume that the URL has a particular scheme. type WidgetURLOpener interface {
   OpenWidgetURL(ctx context.Context, u *url.URL) (*Widget, error)
 }